wangwooseok96/steam-analysis/README.md

 - Estimated ownership
 - Review score

-👉 Result: Price shows only a weak relationship with estimated player ownership in this sample
+👉 Result: Price shows only a weak relationship with estimated ownership in this sample

 ![Correlation Heatmap](correlation%20heatmap.png)